Stephanie Alvstad

 Mindy Elliott

 Mindy is a Bend native and chose to pursue a career working with young people after graduating from Oregon State University with her Bachelor’s Degree in Liberal Studies.
-She has been with The Academy since 2005, starting as a Resident Monitor and moving into the Treatment Coordinator position later that year.
-Throughout the years of working closely with students and families, Mindy has developed a strong sense of respect and admiration for the challenging process they go through.
-She is a firm believer in empowering the students to tap into their own strength and resilience along their journey of self-discovery and transformation.
+She has been with J Bar J since 2005, starting as a Resident Monitor and moving into the Treatment Coordinator position later that year.
+Throughout the years of working closely with our youth and families, Mindy has developed a strong sense of respect and admiration for the challenging process they go through.
+She is a firm believer in empowering the youth to tap into their own strength and resilience along their journey of self-discovery and transformation.

 Peggy Carey